futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

 - To build openGauss from source, we need both the source code and its dependencies in project [openGauss-third_party](https://github.com/opengauss-mirror/openGauss-third_party).
 To avoid building the third party dependencies from source, we download the [binary](https://opengauss.obs.cn-south-1.myhuaweicloud.com/2.1.0/openGauss-third_party_binarylibs.tar.gz) and use it directly.

-- openGauss needs to use a dependent library (libsecurec.so) that we could put into system lib directory /usr/lib64.
+- openGauss needs to use a dependent library (``` libsecurec.so```) that we could put into system lib directory /usr/lib64.
 The full path for the library will be /usr/lib64/huawei/libsecurec.so in the container image.

 - openGauss cannot be run with the root user, as a result, we need to create a user, omm.
 We also set up a password, for example, "Test3456" for this account and change the artifact directory owner to this user.

 - Finally, we need to set up environment variables for user omm in the user's .bashrc file.
 ## 2. Build and run opengauss server
 We need to open two terminals on the host machine, one for the opengauss server and one for the k2 runner.
-**Run the k2 cluster**
+**Run the chogori-platform (i.e., k2) cluster**
 In the terminal for k2 runner, go to the CHOGORI_OPENGAUSS directory.
 Use the following command to launch the container for k2 runner:
 ```
 $ docker run -it --privileged -p 30000:30000 -v $PWD:/build:delegated --rm k2runner /build/simpleInstall/k2test/run_k2_cluster.sh